dafny-lang/dafny/README.md

 This will install pre-commit hooks in your .git/hooks directory.

-# Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # License

 Dafny itself is licensed under the MIT license.
 (See LICENSE.txt in the root directory for details.)
 The subdirectory `third_party` contains third party material; see NOTICES.txt for more details.